acgimael/roman/README.md

 Simply run `make` to build the programs.
 You may test the programs by running `make test`.
-If the test succeeds nothing will be printed to the terminal and the exit coud will be 0.
+If the test succeeds nothing will be printed to the terminal and the exit code will be 0.

 ## Run